Who is this article for?

 Verify firewall rules

 Servers listen for communication from other servers on TCP 4282.
 Before adding any servers to your environment, verify that there are bidirectional firewall rules allowing this communication between servers.
-All servers must be able to communicate with the master server and vice versa.
+All servers must be able to communicate with the authority server and vice versa.
 Servers within a destination must also be able to communicate with each other over TCP 4283 and TCP 4286.
 Learn more about destinations.

 Configure port forwarding from TCP 443 (external) to TCP 4282 (internal) to allow your servers to communicate with each other over TCP 443.

-Verify current master server version
+Verify current authority server version

 On the server you'd like to use as a storage server: